-Its population has remained lower than many of the other big cities in Germany, which means that, while there’s a lot going on, it isn’t a totally overwhelming city to live in.
+Its population has remained lower than many of the other big German cities, which means that, while there’s a lot going on, it isn’t a totally overwhelming city to live in.

 Despite the charm of its flashing lights and exciting metropolitan vibes, there is an underside to Frankfurt, and it’s actually one of the least safe places to live in Germany (although if you aren’t involved in the drug trade, you should be able to keep out of things).
 Perhaps unsurprisingly considering how many bankers live there, it’s also a very expensive place to live.